MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 ## Admin setting for anonymous user app interaction

-Teams admins can use the admin portal to enable or disable anonymous user app interaction for the entire tenant.
-This setting is enabled by default.
+Teams admins can use the Teams admin center to enable or disable anonymous user app interaction for the entire tenant.
+This anonymous users can interact with apps in meetings setting is enabled by default.
 If your app needs to be accesed by anonymous users ensure that tenant admins enable the anonymous user app interaction.
 For more information, see [allow anonymous users to interact with apps in meetings](/microsoftteams/meeting-settings-in-teams).

 ## In-Meeting getContext from Teams client SDK